aws-samples/amazon-cloudwatch-monitor-for-sap-hana/docs/Setting_it_up.md

 ![CWAlarm](../assets/sar.png)

-Please carefully fill out all the necessary details, such as SAP System ID, Client, Host/IP-Address, Instance ID, DB User/Password as well as Security Group(s) and Subnet(s) of your target VPC.
+Please carefully fill out all the necessary details, such as SAP HANA ID, Host/IP-Address, Instance ID, DB User/Password as well as Security Group(s) and Subnet(s) of your target VPC.
 Compare your inputs also with the respective EC2 settings for your SAP HANA system.

 **Note:** You will have to deploy a single instance of this application per SAP HANA ID, if multiple systems shall be monitored!